 Step 5: Serve

-Serve the hot cowboy soup in bowls topped with your choice of optional garnishes.
-Store leftovers in an airtight container in the refrigerator for up to four days.
-Reheat on stovetop or microwave until warmed through.
+Serve this delicious cowboy soup hot with your choice of toppings.
+If you have leftovers, store them in an airtight container in the refrigerator for up to four days.
+Reheat on the stovetop or microwave until warmed through.

 How to Serve Cowboy Soup

-- Parmesan Cheese: Sprinkle freshly grated parmesan for a savory, nutty flavor.
+- Cheese: Sprinkle shredded cheddar or parmesan on top for a creamy, savory flavor.

-- Green Onions: Chop fresh green onions for a burst of freshness and crunch.
+- Green Onions: Add chopped green onions for a fresh crunch and a pop of color.

-- Sour Cream: A dollop of sour cream adds creaminess and balances the spices.
+- Sour Cream: A dollop of sour cream can provide creaminess and balance the spices.

 How to Perfect Cowboy Soup